 Some things to note when visiting Marble Mountains that you need to know include:

-• The path on Ngu Hanh Son mountain is mainly mountain road, with many steps, and there are many sections with moss and easy to slip.
-Therefore, wear comfortable shoes, walk carefully and stay calm.
+• The path on Ngu Hanh Son Mountain is mainly a mountain road with many steps, and many sections are covered in moss and easy to slip on.
+Therefore, wear comfortable shoes, walk carefully, and stay calm.

 • To enjoy the full beauty and historical value of Marble Mountains, you can hire a guide or narrator to better understand and love this place.